 Either parent may seek a modification of an existing child support order.
 The party seeking an increase or decrease of the existing child support order must prove a substantial change in circumstances.
 A substantial change of circumstances may include the involuntary loss of a job, a significant increase or decrease in salary, increased expenses or other changed circumstances that make the existing child support order unjust.

-If you need to speak with a Rochester, New York, child support lawyer about a child support modification, contact the Law Offices of Kristine M. Demo-Vazquez, P.C.
-Our firm handles divorce, custody and support matters on behalf of clients throughout Monroe, Livingston, Wayne, Ontario, Yates, Steuben and Genesee counties.
+If you need to speak with a Henrietta, New York, child support lawyer about a child support modification, contact the Law Offices of Kristine M. Demo-Vazquez, P.C.
+Our firm handles divorce, child custody and support matters on behalf of clients throughout Monroe, Livingston, Wayne, Ontario, Yates, Steuben and Genesee counties.

 Modifications Of Child Custody And Visitation